Table of Contents

 For the lover of tough adventure runs, Moose Mountain plays host to an annual Moose Mountain Trail run and the Iron Legs 50 Miler.
 I think I’ll stick with the hiking!

-The best time to hike the trail is from May until October.
-The hike is often done as a snowshoe in the spring – appreciating you have to add the time to hike up the access road – which is approximately 7 km one way.
-It could turn into an epic day in short order.
+Hard core hikers can start at the bottom of the Moose Mountain fire road before May 15th but appreciate you’ll have to add the time to hike up the access road – which is approximately 7 km one way.
+It could turn into an epic day in short order but at least the days are long.

-Moose Mountain Alberta trailhead location
+Moose Mountain in Alberta trailhead location

 Further reading on hikes in Kananaskis Country